Project Hail Mary (2026):The Sci-Fi Adaptation That Explores Scientific Thinking, Ethics, and Shared Sacrifice

 By Mr Hull's Movie Guides

-Based on the bestselling novel by Andy Weir, the movie follows a scientist who wakes up alone on a spacecraft with no memory of who he is or how he got there.
+Project Hail Mary (2026), based on the bestselling novel by Andy Weir, follows a scientist who wakes up alone on a spacecraft with no memory of who he is or how he got there.
 As his memory slowly returns, he begins to piece together why he was sent on a mission that could determine the fate of life on Earth.

 Watch the Trailer